Cockington Green Gardens

 Cockington Green Gardens is a park of miniatures, situated in Nicholls, Australian Capital Territory.
 Doug and Brenda Sarah had the idea to create a miniature village in 1972, and Cockington Green was opened on 3 November 1979.

 The business is family owned and operated, incorporating over four generations.

+On September 28, 2023, four people were injured when a miniature train derailed due to excessive speed.